Low-level adult literacy: it’s a problem here in Tasmania.

 What would you say if adults with low literacy could turn their skills around in just four months?

-Sound Systems demonstrates that with systematic, engaging support built from the phonemic and linguistic bases of literacy, skills and literacy practice can be significantly and swiftly increased in adults.
+Sound Systems demonstrated that with systematic, engaging support built from the phonemic and linguistic bases of literacy, skills and literacy practice can be significantly and swiftly increased in adults.

 “I’ve read about five books since I saw you last, the house looks like a bomb has hit it, I get the kids off to bed and then I just read – I don’t even turn the telly on anymore.
 I get so excited about getting on the library website to put books on hold.
 Just the other night, I had like, an ‘out of body experience’ – I was seeing myself sitting at my computer just smiling and smiling and so excited because I was putting books on hold!
 Who would have thought that I’d be someone who would ever put books on hold!”
 Participant 2, Sound Systems, 2015.